What are preferred shares?

 Everyone’s situation is different, so you should consider your individual needs and goals before you decide whether or not to invest in preferred shares.
 There are some advantages to these types of investments, including:

 Interestingly, preferred shares don’t correlate very well with either stocks or bonds.
 This means that preferred shares add another asset class to your portfolio without being overly risky.

 The income from these shares can be very helpful indeed.
 If you are trying to build an income portfolio, it can make sense to add some preferred shares in the mix, since you will see a higher yield with them than with ordinary dividend stocks.

 Distributions from preferred shares are taxed as dividends, rather than as ordinary income.
 This means that there is a more favorable situation with these types of investments.
 Bonds and other fixed-income securities are often taxed as ordinary income, which means a higher tax bill.

 Of course, you still need to consider whether or not preferred shares are likely to work for you.
 Even though they are considered to have lower volatility than regular stocks, and even though they have certain advantages, preferred shares can be a little more expensive.

-You have to pay attention to the ROI, and decide whether or not the higher cost is worth it to you.
-Another concern is their liquidity.
+You have to pay attention to the ROI and decide whether or not the higher cost is worth it to you.
+Another concern is its liquidity.
 It’s not always as easy to unload preferred shares as it might be to sell other securities.